globus/globus-compute/docs/endpoints/multi_user.rst

 The multi-user endpoint implements *account* and *session management*.
 If enabled, then the child process will create a PAM session, check the account (|pam_acct_mgmt(3)|_), and then open a session (|pam_open_session(3)|_).
-If these two steps succeed, then the manager endpoint process will continue to drop privileges.
+If these two steps succeed, then the core endpoint process will continue to drop privileges.
 But in these two steps is where the administrator can implement custom configuration.